mrkale/gbj_ds18b20/README.md

 #### Description
 The method returns current resolution as a binary value from the configuration register in the scratchpad according to the datasheet.
+- The resolution determines the temperature conversion time needed at least.

 #### Syntax
     uint8_t getResolution()